File Just One, Consider It Done!

 What if you want to file Forms 941 instead of the Form 944?

 You must file Form 944 if the IRS has notified you to do so, unless you contact the IRS to request, and receive written notice, to file quarterly Form 941 instead.
 This is true even if your employment taxes for the year will be over $1,000.
+If you are unsure of your current filing requirement, call 1-800-829-4933 or 267-941-1000 (toll call).
 If you receive notice to file Form 944, you do not have the option to file quarterly Form 941, unless you follow the procedures to opt out of the Form 944 program.
-If you are required to file Form 944 but file a Form 941, you will be notified that the Form 941 you submitted will not be processed and advised that you must file a Form 944 unless you follow the procedures to opt out of the Form 944 program.
-Additionally, you must deposit employment taxes using the form number that the IRS has notified you to file, and using the correct deposit rules based on your tax liabilities as discussed below.

 To request to file quarterly Forms 941 to report your social security, Medicare, and withheld federal income taxes for the current calendar you may make the request by calling the IRS by April 1 of the current year, or by sending a written request, postmarked by March 15 of the current year using the same contact information as above.